Ready for deportation camps outside the EU as new return regulation agreed

 There is still no word on which countries might consider hosting the camps.
 However, an EU diplomat told the news site Politico Europe that Kazakhstan and Uzbekistan are potential partners.

 The issue is sensitive.
-Although there is a strong majority behind the plans both in the European Parliament and among EU member states, criticism has been heavy - not least from various human rights organizations.
+Although there is a strong majority behind the plans in both the EU Parliament and among EU member states, criticism has been heavy – not least from various human rights organizations.

 “Return hubs carry serious risks of rights abuses, cannot be implemented in a way that complies with human rights and should be rejected outright,” said Eva Geddie of Amnesty International in a statement after a vote in parliament in March.